rapid7/metasploit-framework/documentation/modules/payload/cmd/unix/bind_busybox_telnetd.md

   **TELNETD_PATH**

-  The `PATH` option allows the operator to specify file system path for an executable.
+  The path to the `telnetd` executable.
-  The default value is `telnetd` which is same as the executable name to ensure consistency with the existing behaviour.

 ### Advanced